-Pisces hidden room could belong solely to the imagination.
+Pisces’ hidden room could belong solely to the imagination.
 However, it could be a physical room, away from everything.
-It will be a place to keep hidden treasures: books, artwork, poetry, writings and so forth.
-Within the wanderings of the personality, there is something mysterious in its coming and mysterious in its going in this zodiacal realm.
+It will be a place to keep hidden treasures: books, artwork, poetry, writings, and so forth.
+Within the wanderings of the personality, there is something mysterious in its coming and mysterious in its goings in this zodiacal realm.
 A Piscean can find peace in mystical longing, entering into a boundless world filled with symbols and metaphorical imagery.
-A Pisces room is a place where they want no-one to look until they feel happy to share their creativity with others.
-My favourite Pisces quote by Liz Greene sums it all up perfectly below:
+A Pisces room is, therefore, a place where Pisces wants no-one to look until the soul feels happy to share their creativity with others.

 In many fairy tales there is a peculiar and enchanting figure, sometimes called an ondine or melusine, sometimes called a mermaid, who lives in the depths of the sea or a vast lake, and falls in love with a mortal man.
 This legend may also be seen in the legend of the Swan Prince-although here the creature from the ‘other realm’ bears feathers rather than scales.
 And these ancient stories, in all their various forms, have the same basic theme: the union of a mortal, an ordinary flesh-and-blood human, with something from another level of reality.
 This meeting is fraught with difficulties.
 There are always conditions attached.
 And it usually ends in disaster or difficulty, not because it is doomed from the start, but because of the ineptitude of the mortal who attempts to impose his laws and values on his mysterious, other-wordily partner.